Extreme Value Analysis based on Blockwise Top-Two Order Statistics: Monte Carlo Simulation Study

 \subsection{Fixed total sample size}

-Even though it is not the typical use case for the block maxima method, one may consider the situation where a fixed sample size $n$ is given and where the target parameter does not depend on the block size $r$.
-In that case, the block size can be treated as a tuning parameter to be chosen by the statistician.
-For studying that choice in a finite sample situation, we consider the estimation of the shape parameter $\alpha_0$.
-For simplicity, we restrict attention to $n=10\,0000$, and consider block sizes $r$ ranging from $r=5$ to $r=100$.
+In this section, we consider the setting where the sample size $n$ is fixed and the target parameter does not depend on the block size $r$.
+In this case, $r$ can be viewed as a tuning parameter, to be selected so as to balance estimation bias and variance.
+To study this choice in a finite-sample context, we focus on the estimation of the shape parameter $\alpha_0$.